kallaway/100-days-of-code/log.md

 **Today's Progress**: Got the libuv.cpp example to compile in the amqp-cpp project and finally got it running after much debugging and issues.

 **Thoughts:** I started with libev.cpp and it was complaining that it couldn't find "libev" from my Makefile.
 My dumb mistake.
 After trying libevent.cpp and libuv.cpp, I finally figured out it was because I was specifying "-llibuv" and I should have just been specifying "-luv."
 Got it to compile.
 Then the program wouldn't run.
 Why?  because I had the "-c" option in g++.
 This tells g++ to not run the linker, so it wasn't linking against any of the shared libraries.
 After removing that, it worked.

+### Day 28: February 4, 2021
+#####

+**Today's Progress**: Got the libev.cpp example to compile and even modified it to send messages using timer on my hello queue that were received by Docker recieve that I created.

+**Thoughts:** This was a pretty successful day.
+I have a C++ application talking to my talker container.
+From here, I'd like to explore a little bit more into making my own class that inherits from the amqp-cpp TcpHandler and implements a montior method.